dysoct/unifi-tv/README.md

 Note that this is also another way to watch Unifi TV through TiviMate through Telekom Malaysia's official servers.
 It is not required to install the official Unifi TV app.

+# Pre-built unifi TV playlist
+NOTE: It is strongly recommended for you to get the key by yourself.
+The playlist below is created with a Free unifi PlayTV account.
 # 503 Service Unavailable?
 Change the User-Agent to "" (blank).